MDverse/mdws/docs/data_model.md

 origin_zip_file:
 - type: string
 - example: None, PeptideGraphZenodo.zip, paissoni19diubq.zip
-- comment: Name of the zip file the given file has been extracted from
+- comment: Default is "none".
+Name of the zip file the given file has been extracted from.